Country Report for Grenada

 Summary of necessary legal reform to achieve full prohibition

-Prohibition is still to be achieved in the home, some alternative care settings, day care, schools and penal institutions.
+Prohibition is still to be achieved in the home, day care, schools and penal institutions.

 Sections 54, 55 and 65 of the Criminal Code 1958 provide for “justifiable force” for the purpose of “correction” of a child.
 These provisions should be repealed and prohibition enacted of all corporal punishment in all settings, including the family home and all settings where adults have authority over children.

 Alternative care – Corporal punishment should be prohibited in all alternative care settings, including informal care, places of safety, emergency care, etc.

 Day care – Corporal punishment should be prohibited in all early childhood care (nurseries, crèches, children’s centres, etc) and all formal day care for older children (after-school childcare, childminding, day centres, etc).

-Schools – Provisions for corporal punishment in the Education Act 2002 should be repealed, in addition to repeal of articles 54, 55 and 65 of the Criminal Code, and prohibition should be enacted in relation to all schools, public and private.
+Schools – Provisions for corporal punishment in the Education Act 2002 should be repealed, in addition to repeal of sections 54, 55 and 65 of the Criminal Code, and prohibition should be enacted in relation to all schools, public and private.

 Penal institutions – Corporal punishment should be prohibited as a disciplinary measure in all institutions accommodating children in conflict with the law.